 - Grow your own audience

-Aside from gaining new readers (and potential sales), working with bloggers may also ultimately help to grow your social network.
-Since blogs are, by nature, about virtual connection, including your social media handles in your author bio when you receive coverage on a blog is a great way for those interested to click through and start following you.
+Besides gaining new readers (and potential sales), working with bloggers may also ultimately help grow your social network.
+Since blogs are, by nature, about virtual connection, including your social media handles in your author bio when you receive coverage on a blog is a great way for those interested to click through and to start following you.
 In other words, working with bloggers and being exposed to their community can help you build your own.

 So, though they might not be the first source you think of when you think about book promotion, don’t discount bloggers!
 Their loyal audiences, creative coverage, broad connections, and ability to be flexible can be a great fit when it comes to coverage.